 Your application should demonstrate that you will benefit from the following curriculum.
-The minimal prerequisites for the master’s program are a solid background multi-variate calculus, linear/matrix algebra, and elementary probability and statistics.
+The minimal prerequisites for the master’s program are a solid background in multi-variate calculus, linear/matrix algebra, and elementary probability and statistics.

 The online application for the 2020-21 academic year is currently available.
 The deadline to submit your application, along with all necessary documentation is January 15th, 2020.

 Students can select one of the following tracks.
 Each track includes a sequence of three courses.